-Australia has a long history of regulating the export of goods, services and information, dating to 1901 when the Customs Act was passed.
+Australia's history of regulating the export of goods, services and information dates back to 1901, when the Customs Act was passed.

-More stringent requirements were introduced with the Defence Trade Controls Act 2012 (Cth).
-These changes took effect on 2 April 2016.
-There is now a wider range of goods, services and information that cannot be exported outside Australia unless you have a permit.
+More stringent requirements were introduced with the Defence Trade Controls Act 2012 (Cth), which took effect on 2 April 2016.
+There is now a wider range of goods, services and information that cannot be exported outside Australia without a permit.

-In addition to tangible products, restrictions can also apply to intangible items including emails, providing password access to controlled files, arranging for controlled items to change hands, and publishing information on the internet.
+Restrictions apply to tangible products as well as intangible items, including emails, providing password access to controlled files, arranging for controlled items to change hands, and publishing information on the internet.

-This can affect UON researchers, who may be unaware that their research is controlled.
+This can affect University of Newcastle researchers, who may be unaware that their research is controlled.

 Perform a DSGL Search for your research area.